Rattle of a Simple Man

-Rattle of a Simple Man is a 1964 British comedy-drama film directed by Muriel Box and starring Diane Cilento, Harry H. Corbett and Michael Medwin, based on the 1963 play by Charles Dyer.
-The screenplay is about a naive man who becomes involved with a prostitute.
+Rattle of a Simple Man is a 1964 British comedy-drama film directed by Muriel Box and starring Diane Cilento, Harry H. Corbett and Michael Medwin.
+It was written by Charles Dyer, based on his 1962 play La Crécelle (Rattle of a Simple Man).

-Premise
+A naive Northern man on a trip to London becomes involved with a prostitute.

+Plot

-Percy Winthram is a 39-year-old socially inept, anxious virgin who pretends to be younger and travels by coach to London from Manchester with a group of friends to watch the FA Cup Final.
+Percy Winthram is a 39-year-old socially inept, anxious virgin who pretends to be younger.
+He travels by coach to London from Manchester with a group of friends to watch the FA Cup Final.
 The group have a night out in Soho and a £50 bet leads Percy to spend the evening with prostitute Cyrenne.